aadzz1862/AWSFileProcessor/README.md

 ##### 1. Lambda function `generatesignedurl`

-This lambda is for generating the signed url for s3 bucket with a short expiry time so the s3 bucket is not exposed to public and the applciation get only momentary access to upload the file using the signed url. this make the S3 bucket highly secure.
+This lambda is for generating the signed url for s3 bucket with a short expiry time so the s3 bucket is not exposed to public and the applciation get only momentary access to upload the file using the signed url.
+This make the S3 bucket highly secure.

 <img width="400" alt="image" src="https://github.com/aadzz1862/AWSFileProcessor/assets/86231542/2dcef3e1-8391-4e6f-a364-0102795c0dcf">

 Create the lambda using the pyhton code from `Lambda/generatesignedurl/lambda_function.py`

-Detailed configuration for this lamba is availbe on the yaml file `generatesignedurl.yaml`
+Detailed configuration for this lambda is available on the yaml file `generatesignedurl.yaml`

 ```
 {